-- Weak CFMs (no syncs, product acceptance) are weaker than CFMs. - 2 Conditions for realisability of a finite set of MSCs by a weak CFM. - 3 Checking realisability for such sets is co-NP complete.
+- Weak CFMs (no syncs, product acceptance) are weaker than CFMs. - 2 Conditions for realisability of a finite set of MSCs by a weak CFM.

+- Introduction

-- Properties of CFMs
+- 2 Properties of CFMs

 - Deterministic CFMs

 - Deadlock-free CFMs

 - Synchronisation messages add expressiveness

+- Realisability

+- 4 Inference of MSCs

+- 6 Characterisation and complexity of realisability by weak CFMs